CyrusGandevia/StockVision/README.md

 ### Machine-Learning Based Stock Prediction:
 (Disclaimer: by no means is this a tool that can be realistically applied to the market, and it should not be used as a reference when trading on the stock market.
 This was purely made with the intention to try my hand in machine learning and apply it to a financial application.)

 Lastly, let's say I am curious to see how NVIDIA may perform 10 days in the future from August 31st, 2020.
-The script uses machine-learning based regression models (Linear Regression, Quadratic Regression and k-Nearest Neighbor) to train the prediction algorithm based off past data, and then make a prediction for how the stocks will fair in the future.
+The script uses <b>machine-learning based regression models (Linear Regression, Quadratic Regression and k-Nearest Neighbor)</b> to train the prediction algorithm based off past data, and then make a prediction for how the stocks will fair in the future.

 Using the script's function, `predict_future_price`, let's see how it faired for NVIDIA: